jaxon411/capstone1/README.md

 ## What is Dota 2?

 Dota 2 is a competitive video game in the **MOBA** grenre (**multiplayer online battle arena**).
-As a MOBA, it features two teams of five players each, with both teams attempting to push down the map in order to destroy the other team's base.
+As a MOBA, it features two teams of five players each, with both teams attempting to push down the map in order to destroy the other team's base (known as an **Ancient**).

 ![Image](https://static.wikia.nocookie.net/dota2_gamepedia/images/8/8d/Labelled_Map_7.20.png/revision/latest?cb=20181122205641&format=original)